sainimu78/NiflectSamplePropertyEditor/Doc/English/README.md

-# Niflect Sample: Property Editor Framework
+# Niflect Sample: Property Editor Framework Based on Dynamic Reflection

-**NiflectSamplePropertyEditor** is a property editor framework that serves as an application sample of Niflect, demonstrating automatic binding between data types and UI editing controls through reflection.
+**NiflectSamplePropertyEditor** is a demonstration of dynamic reflection in C++, showcasing how to automatically bind data types to UI editing controls.
+This enables:

+- Editing objects from modules at runtime (e.g., from shared libraries/DLLs)
+- Zero header dependencies between property controls and reflected types

-**Niflect** is a native-style C++ reflection framework, that:
+**Niflect** is a native-style C++ reflection framework that:

 - Generates reflection metadata via **NiflectGenTool** (integrated into build systems)
-- Uses macro tags to declare reflected types and fields
+- Parses reflected types and members (by declarative macro tags)
+- Initializes reflection metadata at runtime (enabling dynamic reflection)

 ## Building